micro-community/development/glossary.md

 - Community - a shared place to collaborate
 - Platform - a place to run and reuse services
 - Marketplace - a way to buy, sell and share services

+## Apps vs Services

+We are continuously evolving the meaning of Service where today it stands for a backend Micro service consumed by other services but in future will be far more business and consumer centric in that we offer Services to end users.
+For the time being we are creating a line between Apps and Services.

+- Apps - are User centric services consumed via Web or Mobile
+- Services - are a Dev centric services consumed via RPC or APIs

+Apps can also reference serverless Apps thought of as applications.